0xPolygon/polygon-docs/docs/pos/architecture/heimdall/staking.md

 ### `MsgValidatorExit`

 `MsgValidatorExit` handles the validator exit process after a validator initiates the exit process on Ethereum.
-It emits `SignerUpdate` event.
+It emits the `SignerUpdate` event.

 ```jsx
 /**